Elephant meat: Demand

 In 2012, wildlife officials in Thailand expressed the concern that a new taste for elephant meat consumption could pose a risk to their survival.
 They were alerted to the problem upon discovering that two elephants in a national park were slaughtered.
 The director-general of the wildlife agency in Thailand stated that some of the meat was eaten raw.

+A 2010 study of elephant bushmeat in Central Africa found that "elephant meat represents an important incentive for poachers to hunt elephants, but that it is secondary to ivory as a driver of illegal elephant killing".

 Preservation

 The meat may be charred on the outside and smoked at the site where the elephant is killed, to preserve it during transportation to populated areas for sale.

 Statistics

 Utilization of the meat and earnings estimates in Cameroon, Central African Republic, Republic of Congo, and the Democratic Republic of Congo were compiled as follows by Daniel Stiles in his 2011 Elephant Meat Trade in Central Africa: Summary report:

 Utilization

 Utilization of the meat of recalled elephant that were killed:

 Potential earnings

 Potential earnings estimates from elephant meat (smoked) that was reported as sold: